 Policies For Liaising With Māori

-The Manawatu District is home to a number of Marae.
+The Manawatū District is home to a number of marae, hapū and iwi.
 In recognition of the important part they play within the community and because of a request from a Tangata Whenua Representative Group, a Marae Consultative Standing Committee was created in 1998.
-Its principal purpose is to liaise between Council and local Tangata Whenua.
+Its principal purpose was to liaise between Council and local Tangata Whenua.

 The Marae Consultative Standing Committee underwent some changes over time, including expanding the membership and renaming the group to Ngā Manu Tāiko Manawatū District Council.